SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/index.md

 ## Get CNA For Customer

-Based on any of [Simplest Client][simplest-client] or [Client And Server][clientnserver] let's take it a bit further and find out who the customer is before starting the actual purchase transaction.
+Based on either [Simplest Client][simplest-client] or [Client And Server][clientnserver], let's take it a bit further and find out who the customer is before starting the actual purchase transaction.
 The only change is in the button1_click where `GetPaymentInstrumentAsync` is called.
-The result contains among other `masked PAN`, `CNA - CardNumberAlias`.
+The result contains among others `masked PAN` and `CNA - CardNumberAlias`.

 This is a very simple way to handle members.
 The CNA will be the same in all our PAX terminals.